 Since 1996, Safety First

-We are constantly tracking all new and updated information and guidelines from the CDC and local and state authorities and will adjust our policies accordingly, leading up to and throughout the summer.
 We will maintain continuous safety-focused communications with families in the weeks leading up to camp and throughout the program.

 Camp staff and counselors will wear masks at all times, indoors and outdoors, regardless of their vaccination status.

 All campers will be required to wear masks indoors.
 For that reason, we request every camper brings a mask to camp each day.

 We are currently following the guidelines in each jurisdiction where camp takes place with regards to mask usage outdoors.
 We consider campers outdoors to be small groups of unvaccinated individuals and are following the guidelines accordingly.
 We will re-evaluate our policy if guidelines on outdoor mask requirements for these groups change in a jurisdiction where we operate camp.

 Masks are optional outdoors for campers at our Bethesda, Brookland, and Cathedral Heights locations.

 We will have proper PPE available for all staff and campers on site.
 If a camper forgets his/her mask, one will be provided on-site.